Characterization and Learning of Causal Graphs with Latent Confounders and Post-treatment Selection from Interventional Data: Supplementary Experimental Details and Results

 The Norman dataset comprises gene expression profiles of 91,205 lung epithelial cells measured across 5,045 genes.
 Among these, 7,353 samples correspond to purely observational data (control group), while the remaining samples are derived from gene perturbation experiments.
 In total, 105 genes were perturbed individually.
 Following the procedure of Algorithm \ref{algo:just_algo}, a parallel algorithm Fast-FCI \citep{ramsey2017million} with BIC score is first utilized to get the skeleton over 5045 genes, due to the large number of genes.
 Then, the rules of CI patterns are utilized to orient the skeleton among perturbed genes.

 To evaluate the effectiveness of $\mathcal{F}$-FCI in identifying causal relations, latent confounders, and post-treatment selection, we conducted experiments on gene perturbation (interventional) data, with the results summarized in \cref{fig:norman}.
 Several identified causal links are consistent with established biological evidence, including $IGDCC3 \rightarrow FEV$ is aligned with biological evidence provided by ARCHS4 \citep{lachmann2018massive} and Enrichr \citep{chen2013enrichr}, $CEBPA \rightarrow FEV$ is supported by Enrichr, $SET \rightarrow FOXL2$ and $SET \rightarrow KMT2A$ are supported by GEO~\citep{clough2016gene}, $SET \rightarrow PRDM1$ is supported by ChEA2022~\citep{keenan2019chea3} and ENCODE-TF-CHIP-seq \citep{encode2012integrated}, $HOXC13 \rightarrow SET$ is supported by ChEA2022, $ZC3HAV1 \rightarrow TSC22D1$ is supported by Enrichr, $LYL1 \rightarrow KLF1$ is supported by ChEA2022 and ARCHS4, $CELF2 \rightarrow FOXL2$ is supported by ARCHS4, GEO, and Enrichr.
-Moreover, the analysis reveals that the genes FEV, CBFA2T3, and SET emerge as hub genes under post-treatment selection.
-According to prior knowledge, gene SET plays a central role in transcriptional regulation and cell-state control \citep{edupuganti2017alternative,xu2024pp2a}; gene FEV, a member of the ETS transcription factor family \citep{maurer2003fev}, and gene CBFA2T3, a transcriptional co-repressor~\citep{steinauer2020transcriptional}, both function as transcriptional repressors that suppress gene expression.
-Such repression reduces the number of actively expressed genes, leading to these cells being filtered out during quality control, thereby exemplifying post-treatment selection.
+Moreover, $\mathcal{F}$‑FCI flags several genes, such as ZNF318, CDKN1C, CDKN1A, and RREB1, as being affected by post‑treatment selection.
+Here, post‑treatment selection refers to the scRNA‑seq quality‑control (QC) filtering step that retains only transcriptionally active, viable cells, typically those with high nFeature and high nCount, together with a low fraction of mitochondrial transcripts (percent.mt).
+To contextualize this selection effect, prior work links CDKN1A (p21) and CDKN1C (p57) to DNA‑damage responses and cell‑cycle inhibition.
+CDKN1A is a canonical DNA‑damage–responsive CDK inhibitor that enforces cell‑cycle arrest and is implicated in growth suppression, transcriptional reprogramming, and apoptosis under genotoxic stress \citep{el1993waf1, harper1993p21}.
+CDKN1C is another CDK inhibitor (acting primarily at G1) that negatively regulates proliferation and helps maintain quiescent/non‑proliferative states \citep{matsuoka1995p57kip2, creff2020functional}.
+Cells exhibiting elevated CDKN1A/CDKN1C activity are therefore plausibly less transcriptionally active, consistent with lower nFeature/nCount and a higher likelihood of being excluded by QC.
+In addition, RREB1 and ZNF318 have been associated with mitochondrial‑related programs.
+RREB1 is a Ras‑responsive transcription factor that has been implicated in the regulation of nuclear‑encoded mitochondrial respiratory‑chain components \citep{han2024selective}, while ZNF318 (also reported as ZFP318 in some contexts) is linked to transcription/splicing regulation and has been connected to mitochondrial gene‑expression programs in specific immune states (e.g., memory B‑cell–related programs) \citep{wang2024high}.
+Together, these associations are consistent with QC‑based post‑treatment selection that is sensitive to mitochondrial transcript burden and overall transcriptional activity.